-For 2015, 2016 and 2017 and the six months ended June 30, 2018, our land acquisition costs included demolition and resettlement costs in connection with certain land that we acquired.
+For 2015, 2016 and 2017, our land acquisition costs included demolition and resettlement costs in connection with certain land that we acquired.

 Capitalized borrowing costs

 We capitalize a portion of its cost of bank borrowings (including interest expense) to the extent that such cost is directly attributable to the acquisition, construction or production of a particular property project.
 Fluctuations in the amount and timing of such capitalization from period to period may also affect our finance costs.